 4. RightMesh has an established team with high levels of business and technical experience and expertise.
 The company is unique in their ethics and ethos to use those advantages as a force for good.

-RightMesh runs on any Android device (version 4.0 or higher) and/or any device that runs on Java.
+RightMesh runs on any Android device (version 4.0 or higher).
 The team intends to expand the technology to other devices and platforms in the future.

 The initial target region, where the technology can make the largest positive impact, is in emerging markets.
 These regions are dominated by Android users with 87% of the market being Android devices.
 Because of this, the development team’s focus is on building out the platform in accordance with our potential user base.